git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 {language=shell, line-numbers=off}
     $ pip install --user tmuxp
     $ tmuxp -V   # verify tmuxp is installed, if not you to fix your `PATH`
+                 # to point to your python bin folder.
+More help below.
     $ tmuxp load ~/.tmuxp/test.yaml

+### Troubleshooting `tmuxp: command not found`

+This is due to your site package bin path (where application entry points are installed to) not being in your paths.
+To find your user site packages base directory:

+{language=shell, line-numbers=off}
+    `$ python -m site --user-base`

+This will get you something like `/Users/me/Library/Python/2.7` on MacOS with Python 2.7 or `/home/me/.local` on Linux/BSD boxes.

+The applications are in the `bin/` folder insite that.
+So you need to concatenate the two and add them to your [`PATH`](https://en.wikipedia.org/wiki/PATH_(variable)).
+So something like this into your `~/.bashrc` or `~/.zshrc`:

+{language=shell, line-numbers=off}
+export PATH=/Users/me/Library/Python/2.7/bin:$PATH     # MacOS w/ python 2.7
+export PATH=$HOME/.local/bin:$PATH                     # Linux/BSD
+export PATH="`python -m site --user-base`/bin":$PATH   # May work all-around

 ## tmux-plugins and tpm